leemwilliams/MyDiveIn/_posts/2017-12-08-the-new-age-of-community.md

 <h3>The New Age of Community and Giving</h3>
 <strong>By Priya Kothari</strong>

-Recently, I hosted a party at home for a few friends.
+A little while back, I hosted a party at home for a few friends.
 Some knew each other, others didn’t.
-But that evening, they came together to form to form a community with a shared cause.
+But that evening, they came together to form a community with a shared cause.

 In that intimate setting of my front room, I had invited one of those friends, Meghan Freebeck, to say a few words.
 She’s the founder of <a href="http://www.simplythebasics.org/">Simply the Basics</a>, the country’s first large-scale hygiene bank.
 When she spoke, she took us on the very personal journey of how she came to create this organization.